nonnb/nonnb.github.io/SmartGit/Latest/GUI/Preferences/Preferences.md

 The preferences dialog in SmartGit (**Edit \| Preferences**) allows you to customize SmartGit to suit your workflow and personal preferences.
 This will open a dialog where you can adjust settings such as user-interface options, additional tools, proxy settings and keyboard shortcuts.

-> [!NOTE]
+#### Note
 > Some highlighted options require an application restart to be applied.

+#### Tip
-**Tip:** Use the ‘Search’ function to change the theme of SmartGit e.g., type in "Theme" to take you to the directly to the available theme settings under [User Interface](User-Interface.md).
+> Use the ‘Search’ function to change the theme of SmartGit e.g., type in "Theme" to take you to the directly to the available theme settings
+> under [User Interface](User-Interface.md).
 The 'Theme' setting will be highlighted.

-**TODO** Image of the Search and feature highlight.

 ## Commands